Updates on the novel coronavirus (COVID-19)

 How dangerous is COVID-19?
 As with other respiratory illnesses, infection with COVID-19 can cause mild symptoms, including a runny nose, sore throat, cough, and fever.
 It can be more severe for some and lead to pneumonia or breathing difficulties.
 The elderly and those with pre-existing medical conditions or compromised immune systems appear to be more vulnerable to becoming severely ill with Covid-19 and have a higher risk for it to be life-threatening.
 The March 18, 2020 MMWR report provides data about young adults that indicates COVID-19 is not necessarily a benign, self-limited illness for the young adult population.
 According to the MMWR, 29% of cases, 20% of hospitalized patients, and 12% of ICU patients with COVID-19 in this country in the last month were young adults.

-Since this is a rapidly evolving situation, visit the University’s Coronavirus website for the latest information and updates from the University and the CDC website for the most current information about COVID-19.
+For the latest information and updates: Visit the University’s Coronavirus website for the latest information and updates from the University.
+Check the CDC website for the most current information about COVID-19.